-Providing Program Services and Reality-Based Training Solutions That Can Change and Save Lives ©
+Providing a Confidential Response for Law Enforcement Personnel and Reality-Based Training Solutions That Can Change and Save Lives ©

-“It’s a proven fact that more officers died from their own hand and health related problems than in the line-of-duty.
+“It’s a proven fact that more officers died from their own hand and health related problems than are killed-in the line-of-duty.
 It’s time to face reality and provide the training officers need to survive this stressful profession.”

 Lt.
 Joseph Caroll, NYPD